ScottDeLuzio/adsense-in-post-ads-by-oizuled/readme.txt

 If you delete the ad code, and still have the associated shortcode inside a page or post, it will simply remove the ad from that page or post.
 You may end up with an extra blank space, but otherwise will see no other difference.

 == Screenshots ==
-1. Easily insert and save your AdSense code to insert into your pages and posts.
+1. Easily insert and save your ad code to insert into your pages and posts.
 2. Use shortcodes anywhere in your page or post to insert the ad code.
 3. Your ad is now in the body of your article where users are more likely to click it.

 == Changelog ==
+= 2.0.3 =
+* Updated plugin name to avoid potential trademark violations.
+* Removed upgrade text as pro version has been discontinued.

 = 2.0.2 =
 * Updated tested up to version.